 In some cities, parents who knowingly allow their children to violate curfew laws can also be subject to fines and other forms of punishment.

-Juvenile Curfews, Selective Enforcement, and Leniency
+Juvenile Curfew Laws, Selective Enforcement, and Leniency

-A city's juvenile curfew law can also include a provision giving local law enforcement the ability to choose more lenient and socially constructive curfew enforcement policies (compared to automatic citation or arrest of offending minors).
+A city's curfew law can also include a provision giving local law enforcement the ability to choose more lenient and socially constructive curfew enforcement policies (compared to automatic citation or arrest of offending minors).
 These alternatives might include issuing a warning, recommending a counseling program, or simply taking the minor home.

 This selective enforcement and discretion in dealing with violations of juvenile curfew laws can help when addressing specific situations, but they have also been the basis for challenging certain juvenile curfew laws in the court system.

-Juvenile Curfew Laws - Ask Local Authorities
+Juvenile Curfew Laws: Ask Local Authorities

 Since juvenile curfew laws vary by locality, and enforcement can depend on a number of factors, You can learn more about juvenile curfew laws where you live by contacting your local police department or other law enforcement agency.
 If they don't have the answers to your juvenile curfew law questions, they should be able to point you in the right direction.

-Get Legal Help with Your Questions about Juvenile Curfew Laws
+Get Legal Help with Your Questions About Juvenile Curfew Laws

 As you can see, there are usually several exemptions to juvenile curfew laws as well as issues relating to selective enforcement and discretionary punishments.
 Contacting a local criminal defense attorney will help you understand your case as well as ways to resolve your case informally through negotiations or by presenting the strongest defense at trial.
 Get in touch with one today.